ebemunk/blog/content/post/2018-09-02-year-in-van.md

 There's an interesting ramp-up effect to Saturday, when most events start off.
 I think this combined with the sharp decline on Sunday says something about how Vancouverites make use of their weekend: Saturdays for fun stuff, Sundays to chill.

+The kind of "double peak" histogram of the monthly breakdown shows spring and autumn is the most active seasons.

 ## Locations

 The chart below shows the top locations that events take place in (>60 events).
 Some are surprising to see, like The Art of Loving.
 Others are expected, like Vancity Theatre which seems to post about every movie, and Rickshaw Theatre which is always a good time.